Valneva now expects recommendation on COVID-19 vaccine by April

 "Following such conditional approval, the company would expect to start delivering planned doses of VLA2001 to European countries in the second quarter of 2022," said Valneva.

+It cited a "a small set of additional questions" from the EMA as reason for the delay, adding it was set to respond within days.

+In early February, the EMA flagged it was unsure whether Valneva's vaccine candidate could win approval by Easter, or mid-April.

-In February, Valneva had said it was hoping for such a recommendation by the end of this month.
+Still, Valneva said in mid-February it was hoping for a recommendation by the end of March.

+If approved, the shot would be the first inactivated whole-virus vaccine against COVID-19.
+The technology has been used for decades, for instance in some shots against polio, influenza as well as the hepatitis A.

+Valneva last November signed an agreement with the European Commission to supply 24.3 million doses in 2022.
+Further EU purchase options could boost total deliveries this year and next to up to 60 million doses.

 ((benoit.vanoverstraeten@thomsonreuters.com; +33149495339;))